Wern-WoodFree calculator

 General guidance only and not a substitute for local planning advice.

-Set out evenly: mark post centres using the spacing shown.
-Keep the line straight with a string line.
+Set out evenly: mark post centres using the spacing shown and keep the line straight with a string line.

-Plumb & level: keep posts plumb, rails level, and check regularly along the run.
+Plumb & level: keep posts plumb and rails level, checking regularly along the run.

 Rails: fix rails securely to posts.
-Where joints are needed, land them on posts, stagger them, and avoid lining joints up on the same post where possible.
+Where joints are needed, land them on posts, stagger them, and avoid lining all joints up on the same post.

-Gravel board: keeps featheredge out of the splash zone and reduces low-level damage.
+Gravel board: helps keep featheredge out of the splash zone and reduces low-level damage.

-Exposure: in windy sites, consider tighter post centres and/or an extra rail, and use more postmix per post.
+Exposure: in windy sites, consider tighter post centres, an extra rail and more postmix per post.

 Featheredge fencing (closeboard) — the quick guide